-In a post to the Kesler piece, Steve Masty said that Kirk considered Strauss to have become a kind of “Beatles’ guru.”
+In a post to the Kesler piece, Stephen Masty said that Kirk considered Strauss to have become a kind of “Beatles’ guru.”
 Considering that Strauss died only 10 years after Kirk wrote the first praising piece, quoted in full above, Kirk must (Steve, correct me if I’m wrong) have been thinking much more of the students than of Strauss himself.

 Strauss is almost entirely absent from Kirk’s autobiography—another oddity considering their strong relationship in the 1950s and 1960s—mentioned only twice, the first time only in passing.